 Prepare yourself to do better during a personal financial crisis by reducing, negotiating, eliminating, and consolidating your expenses today.

-Find ways to reduce the interest you’re paying with your credit balances or debts.
-Consider refinancing your mortgage, student loans, credit cards into lower rate options before a crisis.
-It can improve the chance of approval.
-The result of refinancing lessens the amount you’ll pay each month, but it can lessen the total cost of borrowing in the long term.
+Find ways to reduce the interest you’re paying on your credit balances or debts.
+Consider refinancing your mortgage, student loans, credit cards into lower rate options.
+The result of refinancing lessens the amount you’ll pay each month but might increase the total cost of borrowing in the long term.
+Applying before you’re in crisis can improve the chance of approval.

 Reduce your discretionary shopping too.
 Create a budget for variable expenses like groceries, dining, entertainment, clothing, and trips.
-You probably don’t need to eliminate items that support a healthy lifestyle but reducing the amount spent can lead to financial security.
+You probably don’t need to eliminate items that support a healthy lifestyle but reducing the amount spent on them can support financial security.

-Call your financial institutions, lenders, and credit card companies about lowering your current interest rates.
-Many have programs that help good customers with loyalty rate reductions and others have options for those who’ve fallen behind.
+Call your financial institutions, lenders, and credit card companies.
+Ask about lowering your current interest rates.
+Many offer loyalty rate reductions for good customers and may also offer assistance to borrowers who’ve fallen behind.

-If you find your creditor or service provider is unwilling or unable to help, then take your business elsewhere.
-Shop around for better rates for your financing needs, debt obligations, utilities and subscription services, insurance plans and more.
+If you find a creditor or service provider is unwilling or unable to help, then take your business elsewhere.
+Shop around for better rates and services.
+While you’re shopping, ask about special promotions and discounts.

-Go through your banking statements or credit card statements to find automatic payments to services you don’t use and eliminate them.
+Just cancel unnecessary service plans altogether.
+You might be paying for multiple streaming accounts and prefer one service.
+Go through your banking and credit card statements to find automatic payments to services you don’t use and eliminate them.

 Stop spending on discretionary items that add no value.
 Track your spending using third-party apps like Mint or tools offered by your financial institution.
 Apps that categorize spending can help you decide on what expense to eliminate.